turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 ###### [hardhat.config.js complete code ](https://github.com/lucasespinosa28/Celo-Tutorial/blob/main/demo/hardhat.config.js)

-# Creat a react app
+# 3 - Use the contract deployed

 Sites like [opensea.io](https://opensea.io/) and another NFT marketplaces do not yet support Celo to see your Nfts we will build a reaction application,to did not build a react app from scratch download de souce code from [github](https://github.com/lucasespinosa28/Celo-Tutorial/tree/main/demo/start),open the folder ```demo\start```, and run:
 ```bash
 npm install